dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 The following is added to the section "II.10.5.3 Type initializer":

 > Type initializers shall not be called explicitly from user code.
-Users intending to guarantee them running at a particular timing shall use the `System.Runtime.CompilerServices.RuntimeHelpers.RunClassConstructor` method.
+Users intending to guarantee the type initializer has been executed shall use the `System.Runtime.CompilerServices.RuntimeHelpers.RunClassConstructor` method.

 Section "II.10.5.3.1 Type initialization guarantees" is changed so that the guarantee number 3 now states the following: